tjoskar/presentations/javascript-introduction/presentation.md

 one.hello = 'World'

 one.hello // 'World'
-// Is there an 'hello' own property on one?
+// Is there an 'hello' property on `one`?
 Yes, and its value is 'World'.

 one.toString() // '1'
+// Is there an 'toString' property on `one`?
+Noop!
+Check its property!
-// Is there an 'toString' own property on one?
-Yes, it's a function and its return value is '1'.
+// Is there an 'toString' property on `one.property`?
+Yes!
+It's a function and its return value is '1'.
 ```

 ---